Click-bait title, but true story. My oldest son, Ariel, has officially finished high school (January 2021). Congratulations, Ariel!

 - That’s it.

-Back to (Online) School: Ariel had a clear bent towards a university science education, so to benchmark him against his peers after four years of (relative) freedom & (relative) slacking, and also because Ariel wasn’t responding as well to Mom as a teacher anymore, we enrolled Ariel in the online high school offered by St. Paul’s Academy where he would be taught the Alberta provincial curriculum.
+Back to (Online) School: Ariel had a clear bent towards a university science education, so to benchmark him against his peers after four years of our experimenting we enrolled Ariel in the online high school offered by St. Paul’s Academy where he would be taught the Alberta provincial curriculum.
 In this season, we tried to keep out of the way and didn’t provide much support.
-If he was going to experience academic failure, we wanted it to be now, at home, rather than later, at university when the $take$ were higher.
-I was more comfortable with the prospect of his failure than Amanda was 😉
+If he was going to experience academic failure, we wanted it to be now, at home, rather than later, at university when the stakes were higher.

 The first semester was rough.
-After four years out of the school system, Ariel didn’t know where the bar for success was set, and in an abundance of caution he err’d by overshooting.
+After four years out of the school system, Ariel didn’t know where the bar for success was set, and in an abundance of caution, he err’d by overshooting.
 It was stressful for him and he worked extremely hard.
-Fortunately, this stress subsided as his marks started to roll in – he was crushing it and found he hadn’t missed out on, well, maybe anything.
+Fortunately, this stress subsided as his marks started to roll in – he was crushing it and found he hadn’t missed out on much (or maybe anything).
 Our bets on the curriculums and pedagogy chosen for Ariel paid off, fueled by his determination to do well.

-I had mixed feelings about this, but he gradually learned how to “game” the system (not unscrupulously, I mean apply minimum effort for maximum results), a necessary life skill if he is going to survive a university experience.
+I had mixed feelings about this, but he gradually learned how to “game” the system.
+He started asking, “Will this be on the test?”
+This question signals that intrinsically motivated learning has stopped, but he was learning the skill of applying minimum effort for maximum school results.
 By the time he arrived at Grade 12, he hardly seemed to be breaking a sweat.
 Fast forward to today, his average mark for his Grade 12 courses is 92%.

 If you can’t already tell, I am bursting with pride for Ariel and excited about where his work ethic and intelligence will take him (did I mention he is a killer guitar player, a graceful skier, and pulls off a plaid shirt almost as well as his dad?).
 But my excitement has nothing to do with his scholastic achievements.
 Aside from university, another path I am equally comfortable with is him trying out the dirtbag life, living out of a Honda Element with his guitars and bikes.
 What excites me, is that Ariel is everything he needs to be to make his way in the world and put a positive dent in it.